 From Rhossili, check tide times before venturing onto Worm’s Head: a lush tidal island where author Dylan Thomas once got stranded!
 Surf-lovers can catch waves at Caswell and Langland beaches.
 The path winds through the city of Swansea to Swansea Marina - an attractive pocket of al fresco cafés, bars, and the free National Waterfront Museum.

-Don’t miss Mumbles: a charming fishing village with outstanding ice-cream parlours and attractive bay views from new waterfront development, Oyster Wharf.
+Don’t miss Mumbles: a charming fishing village with outstanding ice-cream parlours and attractive bay views from their waterfront development, Oyster Wharf.

 World land-speed records were set and broken at Pendine in the early 20th century and you can run for free on Cefn Sidan and Pendine Sands - two of Wales’ longest beaches.

 Today, adrenaline-seekers can get their thrills kite-buggying, land-yachting, and Blo-karting.
 Families looking for a more relaxing time will love Pembrey Country Park.
-The park backs onto Cefn Sidan and offers plenty of activities for the little ones, plus a riding centre if galloping on the beach is a must.
-Grab an ice cream and hire a bike at the striking and contemporary Millennium Coastal Park Discovery Centre.
+The park backs onto Cefn Sidan and offers plenty of activities for the little ones, including bike hire, adventure trails and toboggan rides.
+You can also grab an ice cream and hire a bike at the striking and contemporary Millennium Coastal Park Discovery Centre in Llanelli.